 The victim that told me about the scam did it.
 Why?
 The dream of the funding of an account and making millions

 The dream – the goal of becoming a professional trader with a funded real-money trading account is a powerful one.
 The scammer takes full advantage of it – that is what scammers do.
 Sell a dream.

 It is NOT a normal practice to charge for paper-trading losses.
 If you have been a victim of this scam tell others, pass on this article so they are not drawn into following the same path.

 There are a lot of marketers out there to sell you their Holy Grail system or indicators.
 Don’t fall for it and avoid prop trading if you have limited funds.

-Can You Trading With Leverage Without a Test
+Can You Trade With Leverage Without a Test

 Anyone can trade futures and currencies (that are highly leveraged) without taking a test.
 The Pattern Day Trader Rule should be abolished.
 It does not stop anyone from day-trading that wants to.
 It only raises the bar to do it, but only for stocks, which makes no sense.
 And it has opened the door for scammers.

 Self-directed Investing and trading in the markets should be viewed as a profession, especially with a leverage.
 As with any profession, education is required.

 First thing to do is to learn the foundation of information about the markets and how to effectively use technical analysis.